-wrestler: You're either a professional wrestler or simply played by one.
+WRESTLER: You're either a professional wrestler or simply played by one.
 Either way, you've got a theatrical flair that leaves you hesitant to use weapons other than your body and improvised weapons.
 When a Push it to the Limit is used on you, you get two epic dice on your next roll.
-You can also grab opponents as a minor action instead of a major one.
+You can also grab opponents by spending only 2 AP instead of 3 AP.